ChristianSiletti/TouchAlyticsPhase2_Server/README.md

-To run TouchAlytics with a MySQL backend, you first need a MySQL server running on localhost (default port 3306) and a database named touchalytics.
+To run TouchAlytics with a MySQL backend, you first need a MySQL server running on localhost (default port 3306) and a squema named touchalytics.
 After installing MySQL (or using an existing instance), create a dedicated MySQL user account that the Flask app will use.
 From the MySQL command line or a GUI like MySQL Workbench, connect as a privileged user (often root) and create the application user and database.
 A typical setup looks like this:

-CREATE DATABASE touchalytics CHARACTER SET utf8mb3;
+CREATE SCHEMA touchalytics;

 CREATE USER 'TouchAlytics'@'localhost' IDENTIFIED BY 'Touchgroup1!';